 Takeaway: Ice baths won’t hurt you and likely will help your muscles recover.
 Do whatever works for you!
 Try an ice bath or contrast water therapy after a tough workout or long run and see what makes your muscles feel better.

-Epsom salt baths for runners are another common recovery tool after a long run.
+An epsom salt baths for runners is another common recovery tool after a long run.
 The good thing with epsom salts is that you can use warm water if you’re opposed to the cold ice baths.